idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

 - ### Best hire of your career
 -->

-## Performance Management, URA and PIPs
+## Performance Management

+### Performance Reveiws: Calibrations PSC, OLR, Connections

+[Performance reviews](https://imwrightshardcode.com/2021/06/discussing-rewards-for-people/) exist at most companies (I've been through Connects at MSFT, OLR at AMZN and PSC at FB), and for good reason they:

+- Ensure performance is evaluated consistently and
+- Force feedback
+- Distribute compensation in accordance to impact
+- Validate growth plans and find opportunities across the organization
+- Assess bottom performers and ensure action is taken

+### Best Practices For Performance Reviews

+- Before Calibrations:

+  - Continue seeking feedback for team members, and anonymizing and providing feedback
+  - Continue explaining how tracking is occurring
+  - Do mid-point checkins and peer manager review for hard situations (e.g. bottom performers and pending promotions)
+  - Consistent presentation template - this makes it easy for everyone to assess the presentation of people
+  - Remind engineers you might find new data late, and what you do that could change their assessment

+- At the start of every calibration session.
+Reminder that:

+  - Confidentiality is critical - Amazon says breaking confidentiality is a firing offense, which is great.
+  - Reminder of the importance of catching unconscious bias.
+  - Point is to calibrate the assessment process so it's fair.
+  - Include senior engineers - this helps the engineers trust the process is fair, and provides critical input.

+- After Calibrations:
+  - No surprises to the engineers, they should already be aware of their rating as it's been provided consistently.
+  - Provide as much feedback to engineers after the process, owning the message.
+  - Focus on growth plans (see above sections)

+Your role when representing people:

+- Gather data on what happened through the evaluation period.
+Gather more data on things that surprise you (like peer feedback, or accomplishments you wer enot aware of)
+- Present it as well as possible
+- Ensure the presentation is evaluated fairly by seeking feedback and focusing on fairness.
+- Calibrate yourself to ensure

+a post on preparing for calibrations

+### The pain and the suffering of performance reviews

+_I'm calling Performance reviews PSCs below, translate to your own company's process_

+For managers, PSCs are the super bowl, tight timelines, high stress, and high stakes.
+This leads to pain and suffering.
+First, a quick note on pain and suffering.
+Pain is a signal telling you need to act/pay attention.
+Suffering is the story you tell yourself, with such unhelpful attributes like practicing failure in advance and judging yourself from the past.

+The pains of the PSC - _Pain is a good thing, it tells you to pay attention, and act_

+- Take a lot of time to write
+- Have very high consequences for the individuals involved
+- One slip can cause big issues

+The things I suffer about during PSCs - _Suffering is unhelpful, try to avoid it_

+- Someone gets a bad outcome because I :

+  - didn't give them the right opportunity or sufficient feedback
+  - missed something critical during the year that I should have caught
+  - wrote the packet poorly, or presented the packet poorly (or both)
+  - found new information while presenting the packet
+  - procrastinated and didn't get everything done

+- As a result I am:
+  - screwing over the people who trust me most
+  - bad manager
+  - getting a well deserved bad review

+How to reduce pain and suffering. _Have no confusion, I rarely do these, but I wish I did_

+- Treat your own packet, just like those of your employees.
+  - Yes, that means you're writing your own review.
+  - Leave place holders that you'll fill in when you get data from what the folks you support did.
+  - It helps your boss know what you did, present it easier, and see expectations miss matches (likely needing more data from you).
+  - All the rules below also apply.
+- Update packets through the year.
+No wordsmithing.
+  - At least quarterly, monthly is better.
+  - Otherwise you won't remember.
+  - Quickly course correct.
+  - Include feedback you're getting.
+  - Bonus point for including what you plan to do.
+- Block your calender at work, and tell your family you're working nights and weekends
+  - Set expectation this will take 110% of your energy.
+  - Ensure your family knows and can support you.
+  - Remove all other stressors from your life at this time.
+- Prioritize packets by difficulty and impact
+  - Don't spend much time on mid-band no debate packets.
+  - Spend a lot of time on borderline packets.
+  - Spend a lot of time on promo packets, especially at the higher levels.
+  - Spend lots of time when there are misses.
+- Only think about a person's packet and calibrations when writing their packet.
+  - You can lose so much energy by ruminating on the suffering above.
+  - It's super hard, but if you catch yourself, tell yourself if I want to think about packets, I need to have my editor open and looking at a packet.
+Otherwise I need to think about something else.
+- Only work on one packet at a time
+  - Need to have a sense of progress/completion.
+  - No switching mid section/person.
+  - Only work on one section at a time.
+  - You are allowed to copy good sections from other packets.
+- Do 3 versions of a packet
+  - Need to have a sense of progress/completion.
+  - Spinning on wording early is pointless.
+And it's stressful.
+  - Wordsmithing something you won't keep is just procrastination.
+  - First version gather all the evidence, relevant ideas, ask folks you support for more evidence here.
+  - Second version: put it into rough sentences; go over it with another manager.
+  - Third version: make this one good.
+It's near final.
+Get a final review with other managers.
+- Make a very granular schedule, including when you're talking to people
+  - I schedule 3 blocks a day, including who's packet, what section and what draft.
+  - I schedule time to get feedback from the people you support.
+  - I schedule time to get feedback from other providers.
+  - I schedule time to review with tech leads.
+  - I schedule time to do mock calibrations.
+- Get support from other EMs
+  - Everyone can see our situations better then we can.
+  - It helps make us objective
+  - It gets us over some things we're stuck on by drawing out our reasoning and correcting our faultly logic.
+  - It'll remind you of your responsibilities and the employee's contibutions to situations

-### Some terms
+### Some definitions for low performers

 You'll often find the following words used in these discussions.

-Performance Mangement - the general process of ensuring the team is high performing.
+- Performance Mangement - the general process of ensuring the team is high performing.
 Usually refers to having no low performers on the team.
-Managing out - Going through the PIP process with an employee.
+- Managing out - Going through the PIP process with an employee.
-Up or Out - The term indicating the employee either improves, or will be managed out.
+- Up or Out - The term indicating the employee either improves, or will be managed out.
-URA - UnRegretted Attrition.
-A person who is no longer at the company, and that's not regrettable PIP - Process improvement plan.
+- URA - UnRegretted Attrition.
+A person who is no longer at the company, and that's not regrettable
+- PIP - Process improvement plan.
 The formal final process of performance management.
 Performance expectations are clearly documented for employee and manager, and if the employee does not improve, they will be terminated.

-### Performance Management
+### Performance Management for low performers

 TL;DR: Performance Management is a good thing.
 There is a natural percent of people who are URA, and left to their own discretion many managers will not let go the full set of these people.
 At a large scale (100's of employees), and for periods of time (like during times of massive hiring), setting a URA ratio is a good thing.
 The key is enforcing it at a large scale, and having guard rails to make it objectively fair, and giving employees the ability to improve.